stefanpejcic/OpenPanel/website/docs/panel/domains/domains.md

 Starting OpenPanel [version 0.1.4](/docs/changelog/0.1#014) the HTTP/2 support is enabled automatically for all domains that have SSL and no further setting is needed.

+## HTTP/3

+HTTP/3 is the latest version of the HTTP protocol, designed to improve web performance, security, and reliability even further than HTTP/2.
+It uses QUIC, a transport layer network protocol that reduces latency and improves connection speeds by allowing multiplexed connections over UDP, instead of TCP.
+This results in faster page loads and smoother browsing experiences, especially on mobile networks.

+To enable HTTP/3 for your domain, you need to ensure that your website is running over HTTPS.
+You can enable the **Force HTTPS** option for that domain to ensure all traffic is served securely.

+Starting from OpenPanel [version 0.3.0](/docs/changelog/0.3.0/#-polish), HTTP/3 support is automatically enabled for all domains that have SSL, so no additional configuration is required if you already have SSL set up.
+This ensures that your website can benefit from the speed and performance improvements of HTTP/3 seamlessly.

 ## Force HTTPS

 The force HTTPS option can be enabled for each domain name that has a valid SSL certificate.